 Dylis rolled her eyes.
 'I was mostly referring to you not running your mouth at the sight of, well, anything.
-There's been two kinds of fights right before your eyes since I got back aboard and yet I haven't seen your lips flab for more than a few seconds at the time.'
+There have been two fights right before your eyes since I got back aboard and yet I haven't seen your lips flab for more than a few seconds at the time.'

-'Which means your behavior will deteriorate now that I'm back,' Dylis signed, giving him a light slap over the back of his head.
+'Which means your behavior will deteriorate now that I'm back,' Dylis signed, giving him a light slap on the back of his head.